JennyZhang0810/LowAltitude-Multimodal-Dataset/README.md

 ## 🙏 Acknowledgements

-This dataset was **independently designed and led by the author**, covering the full pipeline of **UAV data acquisition, annotation system design, and dataset construction**.
+This dataset was **designed and led by the author**, covering the full pipeline of **UAV data acquisition, annotation system design, and dataset construction**.

 We sincerely acknowledge: